-11
+101qq

+CTIONS:

-CTIONS: all sections of the form.
-Submit completed form to the he awarding State agency or contractor, as d irected below.
+Complete all sections of the form.
+Submit completed form to the ne awarding State ag ency or contractor, as di rected below.

 СНЕСК ONE:

-I am a person seeking a large State affirmation to the awarding State ager will be awarded through a competitive ncy with my k
+I am a person seeking a large State of affirmation to the awarding State ager will be awarded through a competitive particle. ncy with my bid

-I am a contractor who has been award submitting this affirmation to the awar this box if the contract was a sole sour ding State ag
+I am a contractor who has been award submitting this affirmation to the awar this box if the contract was a sole source ding State age

-I am a subcontractor or consultant of a contractor who has been awarded a large State construction or procurement contract.
-I am submitting this affirmation to the contractor.
+I am a subcontractor or consultant of a or procurement contract.
+I am submitt State constr uction

-I am a contractor who has already filed an affirmation, but I am updating such affirmation either (i) no later than thirty (30) days after the effective date of any such change or (ii) upon the submittal of any new bid or proposal, whichever is earlier.
+I am a contractor who has already filed no later than thirty (30) days after the of any new bid or proposal, whichever i effective date

 IMPOR RTANT NOTE:

-affirmatio fteen (15) days after the request of such agency, insons of their subcontractors and consultants to the awar termination of the large State construction or procurer ding State agency.
+affirmatio fteen (15) days after the request of such agency, insons of their subcontractors and consultants to the award termination of the large State construction or procurent ding State agency.
+I olic agency for such aff ailure to submit such af firmation con tractors shall su a timely manner bmit the shall be

 AFFIRI MATION:

-State ethic ersigned person, contractor, subcontractor, consultant, cs laws developed by the Office of State Ethics pursontractor, subcontractor, or consultant have read and u suant to Connectic ut General Statutes § 1-8 1b and (2) tha t key employee
+State ethic person, co ersigned person, contractor, subcontractor, consultant, cs laws developed by the Office of State Ethics pursontractor, subcontractor, or consultant have read and unummary of State ethics laws is available suant to Connecticut inderstand the summ General Statutes § 1-81 ary and agree to comply b and (2) that with its provi t key employees isions. s of such

-The s ummary of State ethics laws is available e on the State of Connecticut's Of fice of Sta te Ethics we bsite.

 Signatu ire Date

 Printed Name Title

 Firm or Corporation (if applicable)

-Street / Address City State Zip
+Street A Address City State Zip

-Awarding State A gency